viviandotdev/ObsidianVault/+ Encounters/Mini Essays/All problems are interpersonal relationship problems.md

 how do you know whose task is this? answer the question who is ultimately going to recieve the end result brought about by the choice that is made?

-not intruding does not mean non-interernence, you should not meddle in the child's task to study but should let them know that you are ready to assist them when they are ready to study.
+not intruding does not mean non-interernence, you should not meddle in the child's task to study but should let them know that you are ready to assist them when they are ready to study. this create the sepration of tasks and forms horizontal relationships, instead of commanding from above that the child must study, they can gain confidence and have trust in that the child will take care of their studies on their own

 **resolving interpersonal relationships problems**
 - the cards to resolve these problems are within your hands